 GPU acceleration for Windows single-session OS

 With HDX 3D Pro, you can deliver graphically intensive applications as part of hosted desktops or applications on Single-session OS machines.
-HDX 3D Pro supports physical host computers (including desktop, blade, and rack workstations) and GPU Passthrough and GPU virtualization technologies offered by XenServer, vSphere, and Hyper-V (passthrough only) hypervisors.
+HDX 3D Pro supports physical host computers (including desktop, blade, and rack workstations) and GPU Passthrough and GPU virtualization technologies offered by Citrix Hypervisor, vSphere, and Hyper-V (passthrough only) hypervisors.

 Using GPU Passthrough, you can create VMs with exclusive access to dedicated graphics processing hardware.
 You can install multiple GPUs on the hypervisor and assign VMs to each of these GPUs on a one-to-one basis.